autoshares/autoshares-documentation/rest-api/broker-api/code-samples.md

 			return "No response"

 #Performing initial Authentication
-sampleRequest = EtnaAPIRequest()
+sampleRequest = AutosharesAPIRequest()
 sampleRequest.initialAuth()
 ```
 {% endcode-tabs-item %}
 {% endcode-tabs %}

-In this example, there's a class called `EtnaAPIRequest` that has five properties:
+In this example, there's a class called `AutosharesAPIRequest` that has five properties:

 * `baseURL` — this is the URL that hosts your API.
 Each solution has its own base URL for both the Trader and the Developer API.
 * `EtAppKey` — this is the unique key of your solution that can be retrieved from the BO companies widget in Autoshares Trader.